 - 1/2 – 1 cup prepared homemade Caesar dressing

 - 8 cooked tortillas (I make homemade tortillas)

 - diced tomatoes and green onions (optional for flavor and/or garnish)

-- In a heavy bottom skillet, cook the bacon over medium low heat.
+- In a heavy bottom skillet, cook the bacon over medium-low heat.
 You want to cook the bacon thoroughly, but not burn it.
-Use a slotted spoon to remove the cooked bacon to a paper-towel lined plate.
+Use a slotted spoon to remove the cooked bacon from a paper-towel-lined plate.
 Do not drain the bacon grease and do not turn down the heat.

 - Meanwhile, place the chicken on a cutting board.
 Either filet the breast in half OR pound the chicken using a meat hammer.
 You want the pieces of chicken to have the same thickness all the way around so they cook evenly.
 Then, season both sides liberally with homemade poultry seasoning.